High-energy neutrino signatures from pulsar remnants of binary neutron-star mergers: coincident detection prospects with gravitational waves: Neutrino production

 The relativistic outflowing plasma in the presence of the rapidly rotating magnetar along with the strong dipolar field leads to a potential gap, $\Phi_{\rm mag} = \Omega^2 \mu/c^2$.
 Charged particles ($Ze$) can be accelerated in such potential differences up to energies~\citep{Arons:2002yj,Blasi:2000xm,Fang:2013vla}

 where we assume that the charged particle experiences a fraction $\eta_{\rm gap}$ of the potential gap.
 We choose $\eta_{\rm gap} = 0.1$.
 This kind of potential gap acceleration of charged particles happens only when the density of plasma is really low, such as magnetosphere of compact objects.
+There is an equivalent way to arrive at Equation~\eqref{eq:epcmax} using the Hillas criterion which limits the maximum energy to which charges can be accelerated given the physical size of the system.
+From the Hillas criterion, we have, $\varepsilon^{\prime \rm pc}_{\rm max} = (Ze) B R_L$, where the physical size of the system is given by the Larmor radius $R_L$ and is assumed to be the light cylinder radius $R_{\rm lc} (= c/\Omega)$ and the magnetic field at the light cylinder radius, $B = B_d \left( R_*/R_{\rm lc} \right)^3$ (since dipolar magnetic field $\propto 1/r^3$).
+Putting it altogether, and assuming the screening effect to be $\eta_{\rm gap}$ we arrive at the same equation as above.
 We show the time-evolution of $\varepsilon^{\prime \rm pc}_{\rm max}$ (dashed) in the left panel of Figure~\ref{fig:picooling} for the fiducial (thick red-orange) and the optimistic (thin purple) scenarios.
 The maximum polar cap energy is constant at initial times and starts decreasing around the spindown time.
-This is because $\varepsilon^{\prime \rm pc}_{\rm max} \propto 1/P^2 \propto (1+t/t_{\rm sd})^{-1}$, which implies, at early times it approximately constant and at later times it falls of as $\sim 1/t$.
+This is because $\varepsilon^{\prime \rm pc}_{\rm max} \propto 1/P^2 \propto (1+t/t_{\rm sd})^{-1}$, which implies, at early times it is approximately constant and at later times it falls of as $\sim 1/t$.

 The proton energy limited by curvature energy losses is given by $\varepsilon_{\rm curv}^\prime$.
 The protons lose energy as they move along the curved trajectory due to the dipolar magnetic field lines.
-The total curvature emission power emitted by the protons can be given by $P_{\rm curv}^\prime = 2 e^2 \gamma_p^4 c/ \big( 3 R_{\rm curv}^2 \big)$, where $\gamma_p$ is the Lorentz factor of the protons and $R_{\rm curv}$ is the radius of curvature, which we assume to be $R_{\rm lc}$.
+The total curvature emission power emitted by the protons can be given by $P_{\rm curv}^\prime = 2 (Ze)^2 \gamma_p^4 c/ \big( 3 R_{\rm curv}^2 \big)$, where $\gamma_p$ is the Lorentz factor of the protons and $R_{\rm curv}$ is the radius of curvature, which we assume to be $R_{\rm lc}$.
 The timescales associated with curvature loss $t_{\rm curv}^\prime = \gamma_p m_p c^2/P_{\rm curv}^\prime$.
 The acceleration timescale at the polar cap region can be written as $t_{\rm acc}^{\prime \rm pc} = \varepsilon^\prime/\big( Ze B c \big)$ (assuming $dE/dt \sim Ze B c$).
-Equating $t^\prime _{\rm curv}$ to $t_{\rm acc}^{\prime \rm pc}$ gives $\gamma_p = \big( 3 B_d R_{\rm curv}^2/(2 e) \big)^{1/4}$.
+Equating $t^\prime _{\rm curv}$ to $t_{\rm acc}^{\prime \rm pc}$ gives $\gamma_p = \big( 3 B_d R_{\rm curv}^2/(2 Ze) \big)^{1/4}$.
 Thus the proton energy limited by curvature loss can be expressed as

 The time-evolution of $\varepsilon_{\rm curv}$ (dotted) of the CR protons is shown in Figure~\ref{fig:picooling} (left panel) for the fiducial (thick red-orange) and the optimistic (thin purple) scenarios.
 It changes by a factor of a few between the initial and final times.
 This is because $\varepsilon_{\rm curv}^\prime \propto R_{\rm curv}^{1/2} \propto R_{\rm lc}^{1/2} \propto \Omega^{-1/2} \propto P^{1/2} \propto (1+t/t_{\rm sd})^{1/4}$.
 This implies that at $t << t_{\rm sd}$, $\varepsilon_{\rm curv}^\prime$ is roughly constant and for $t>>t_{\rm sd}$ it increases with $\sim t^{1/4}$.